gttlb/Poetry/README.md

-Texts are statements are words are nothing, but a try to describe ideas, using terms that might never remain the same they will brighten the reader, by the clouding of light
+Texts are statements are words are nothing, but a try to describe ideas, using terms that might never remain the same, they will brighten the reader, by the clouding of light